Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 UL Ratings and c-UL Rating for NEMA Enclosures

-Underwriters Laboratories have their own standards for enclosures for the U.S. and Canada.
-UL ratings are for the U.S. and c-UL ratings are for Canada.
-Unlike NEMA ratings, manufacturers cannot self-certify.
+Underwriters Laboratories (UL) has its own set of standards for enclosures applicable in the U.S. and Canada.
+UL ratings are used in the U.S., while c-UL ratings are specific to Canada.
+Unlike NEMA ratings, manufacturers cannot self-certify for UL or c-UL compliance.

-Testing or certifying bodies such as UL, Intertek, and CSA can provide a listing certifying the NEMA enclosures meets the additional UL or c-UL standards.
-These third-party verified listings confirm the conformity of safety requirements and improve the quality of the enclosures
+Third-party certifying bodies, such as UL, Intertek, and CSA, provide listings that verify that NEMA enclosures meet additional UL or c-UL standards.
+These third-party certifications confirm adherence to safety requirements and enhance the quality of the enclosures.

 UL 50 - Enclosures for Electrical Equipment, Non-Environmental Considerations